 You should be aware that to make much money through these kinds of affiliate programs you do need to attract targeted traffic.
 If your traffic consists mostly of other bloggers, chances are they will mostly ignore anything you promote.
 Well maybe they won’t outright ignore it, but it is a much tougher sell.
 To make good money you’ll want to get search engine traffic directly related to the product or service you are promoting.
 That way they’re already specifically looking for what you’re selling.

 The challenge is that most keywords related to specific affiliate programs can be quite competitive.
 So you’ll either want to build up a lot of SEO strength first or get creative with the keywords you choose to target.
 Personally my plan it so start promoting affiliate programs more when my blog has a better chance of ranking well for such keywords.

 One page that I have launched already features the best credit card offers.
 Since I have plenty of experience promoting credit cards on other websites, it was only natural for me to promote credit cards on this blog too.
 Credit cards happens to be one of the most competitive niches though.
 So to get headway there I’m going to have to use some extra marketing tactics that I’ve got up my sleeve.

 You don’t have to promote credit cards though, especially since I know some of you choose to avoid using them yourself.
 Pretty much every financial product or service out there has an affiliate program.
-So think in terms of which specific financial products you are comfortable recommending to your readers.
+So think in terms of which specific financial products or services you are comfortable recommending to your readers.